 The primary problem with regard to the use of embryonic stem cells is the source from which they are procured, namely a human embryo.
-The method of harvesting embryonic stem cells inevitably involves destruction of the early human embryo from where they are culled.
-This relates most closely to the more familiar discussion of abortion.
+The method of harvesting embryonic stem cells inevitably involves destruction of the early human embryo from where they are culled.53 This relates most closely to the more familiar discussion of abortion.

 There are two seemingly contradictory references in regard to feticide in the Torah.
-On the one hand, Scripture states in Exodus, "If men shall fight, and they collide with a pregnant woman, and she miscarries, but there will be no fatality . . . he shall pay."
-Rashi explains that the term "but there will be no fatality" refers to the woman's being harmed.
+On the one hand, Scripture states in Exodus, "If men shall fight, and they collide with a pregnant woman, and she miscarries, but there will be no fatality . . . he shall pay."54 Rashi explains that the term "but there will be no fatality" refers to the woman's being harmed.
 Thus, the killing of the fetus alone does not result in the death penalty, rather the punishment for feticide is monetary.
-Conversely, the Torah states in Genesis: "Whoever sheds the blood of man within man, his blood shall be shed."
-This verse seems cryptic; what does "the blood of man within man" mean?
-The Talmud explains: "Who is a 'man within a man'?
-It must mean a fetus in the womb of his mother."
-The halakhic community rules in accordance with the view expressed in the latter verse, as suggesting more serious ramifications for harming a fetus, and thus performing an abortion is prohibited.
+Conversely, the Torah states in Genesis: "Whoever sheds the blood of man within man, his blood shall be shed."55 This verse seems cryptic; what does "the blood of man within a man"?
+It must mean a fetus in the womb of his mother."56 The halakhic community rules in accordance with the view expressed in the latter verse, as suggesting more serious ramifications for harming a fetus, and thus performing an abortion is prohibited.57

-Human Molecular Genetics, 612.
+53 Human Molecular Genetics, 612.